© Christoph Noesig PHOTOGRAPHY

 Warning: Wet!

 Of course, you don’t have to worry about your own shoes or valuables.
-They’ll be safely stowed away and taken to the finish line by Area47 staff, where they’ll be waiting for you after the tour.
+They’ll be safely stowed away and taken to the finish line by AREA 47 staff, where they’ll be waiting for you after the tour.
 If—like me—you want to take photos along the way, you can, of course, bring your cell phone on board.
-However, it’s not necessarily recommended—and for good reason.
+However, it’s not exactly recommended—and for good reason.
 Although I was determined to take lots of pictures for you, I was a little nervous the whole time that my phone might end up taking a dip in the Inn River.
 And as you can imagine, taking photos while paddling isn’t all that easy.
 But oh well— no risk, no fun!
-And thank goodness, I still have my phone.
+And thank goodness I still have my phone.

 Teamwork on the Inn

 We set out in three boats, each carrying about eight people and a guide.
 I’m a complete beginner when it comes to rafting.
 But after they explained how to paddle properly and what to do in an emergency, I felt perfectly prepared.
 Admittedly, I was still a little bit nervous.
 But after just a few minutes on the water, my nervousness had completely vanished.
 Instead, I was just having fun.
 The guides certainly played a big part in that.
 On the one hand, they always made us feel like we were in good hands.
 You could tell right away that they knew exactly what they were doing.
-On the other hand, they were also up for anything fun: We spun the inflatable boats in circles, engaged in little “ramming maneuvers,” and one of the guides even jumped from boat to boat on the spur of the moment.
+On the other hand, they were also up for anything fun: We spun our inflatable boats in circles, engaged in little “ramming maneuvers,” and one of the guides even jumped from boat to boat on the spur of the moment.
 This tour is definitely never boring.

 Sightseeing with a Twist

 Fun and action are, of course, the main focus of this tour—but that’s not all!
 There’s definitely no shortage of sightseeing.
-Quite the opposite: you’ll experience Innsbruck from a whole new angle and a different perspective.
+Quite the opposite: You’ll experience Innsbruck from a whole new angle and a different perspective.
 As you leisurely paddle down the Inn River, Innsbruck’s sights glide by: the colorful row of houses in Mariahilf, the market hall, the Nordkette and the Patscherkofel.
 You’ll paddle under bridges and eventually arrive at the “ Löwenhaus ” and the famous Hungerburgbahn by star architect Zaha Hadid.

 Want a change of perspective?
 Experience Innsbruck from the Inn River.